-For Individuals - The Research Assistance Program (RAP) is a good option for any individual who is having difficulty finding research information.
-Just as the Writing Center's tutors help students write well, the Subject Liaisons can help them find the best possible sources of information for a research assignment.
-If you know of a student who is struggling to find appropriate information, feel free to refer them to us for a one-on-one RAP session.
+For Individuals - The Research Assistance Program (RAP) is a good option for any student who is having trouble with a research project.
+The Subject Liaisons can guide them to appropriate databases and help them choose and cite quality sources.
+If you know of a student who is struggling in the Library, please encourage them to contact us for a one-on-one RAP session.

-For Small Groups - If you can't afford class time, we would be glad to schedule a library session for students outside of class.
-Research Clinics are held in the Library classroom at a time most convenient for a majority of interested individuals.
-We will request a copy of the syllabus, and confer with you before the clinic is offered, to be sure we understand your requirements.
-Although attendance will likely be voluntary, extra credit points are a suggested incentive!
-Please allow 1-2 weeks' preparation time.
-To schedule a clinic, contact your department's Subject Liaison.
+For Groups - If you can't afford class time, we would be glad to schedule a library session for students outside of class.
+Clinics are held in the Library classroom at a time most convenient for a majority of interested students.
+Although attendance will likely be voluntary, extra credit points may be a worthwhile incentive.
+To schedule a library clinic, contact your department's Subject Liaison.